 I want to give you a little insight into a bit of the history of the field of string education today.
 On Tuesday late afternoon at the Midwest Clinic, there was a very special session entitled "A Conversation with Jacquelyn Dillon-Krass."
 Jacquelyn Dillon has had a profound influence on my career and teaching and it was really wonderful to witness this celebration of a career that has spanned over 50 years.
 She is professor of String Education at Wichita State University and has had tremendous success in public school teaching, university level teaching and teacher training, the music industry, and association leadership.

-I first became aware of Jackie when my Secondary Methods of Music Education Professor, Dr. John Keuhn at Indiana University of PA, handed me a text book entitled "How to Develop and Maintain a Successful String and Orchestra Program," by Jacquelyn Dillon.
+I first became aware of Jackie when my Secondary Methods of Music Education Professor, Dr. John Keuhn at Indiana University of PA, handed me a text book entitled "How to Design and Teach a Successful String and Orchestra Program," by Jacquelyn Dillon.
 I read the book with interest and gained so much direction from it.
 Shortly afterward, as a beginning teacher in 1988, I attended a session at the MENC Eastern Division Conference in Philadelphia where Jackie was presiding.
 Following the session, I stayed around for a few minutes hoping to have an opportunity to speak with her.
-When we met, I took the opportunity to as her, "How does someone like me (a first year teacher) get to be someone like you? (a noted authority in her field)" Jackie thought for a few minutes and said, "Scott, it is really just one word - write.
-Take every opportunity to be published and share your ideas with the profession. there are folks out there that are interested."
+When we met, I took the opportunity to ask her, "How does someone like me (a first year teacher) get to be someone like you? (a noted authority in her field)" Jackie thought for a few minutes and said, "Scott, it is really just one word - write.
+Take every opportunity to be published and share your ideas with the profession.
+There are folks out there that are interested."
 That one word - write - really changed my professional life.
 Within a few weeks I had submitted an article to be published in the PMEA Journal and have tried to share my ideas on strings, pedagogy, and music every day since then.
 Her one word made the difference for me.

 Jackie shared many of the concepts that she holds dear yesterday and I want to share a few of them with you.
 They are wonderful guides for any string teacher.
-But many of them are simply wonderful guides for students and professionals in any field.
+But many of them are simply important guides for students and professionals in any field.

 1. Write and share what you know.
 Don't keep it to yourself.